AadithiyaD/CFD/ThesisOpenFOAM/Step2/README.txt

 Update1: Figured out how to implement a velocity profile, and how to initialize it with potentialFoam.
 Also realized that its probably better to use the motorBike tutorial as a template, rahter tahn the windFlowAroundBuildings, because the former is more verbosely commented

 Next steps: implement roughness length

+Update2: todo: roughness length, epsilon and k profiles, then GCI